 Experience the Chinese influence on Penang at Cheong Fatt Tze Mansion

 Wandering through the Leith Street, you will come across an indigo blue mansion that reflects the traditional Hakka – Teochew style architecture.
-What is fascinating about this mansion is that it takes you into the era of Chinese traditions which is depicted throughout the mansion’s architecture.
+What is fascinating about this mansion is that it takes you into the era of Chinese traditions, interspersed with Western elements – depicted throughout the mansion’s architecture.

 Travel back to the British era at Fort Cornwallis

 Set next to Penang clock tower, Fort Cornwallis is one of the oldest structures in Penang and the largest fortress in Malaysia.
 The fort is structurally built in a star shape as a measure to get better defense from enemies.
 Inside the fort is a bronze statue of Captain Francis Light, a harbour light tower, Penang’s first chapel and several bronze cannons, barrack areas and an enclosed park.

 Visit Penang’s tribute to the British – Queen Victoria Memorial

 George Town was once a British colonial settlement, and this is still accentuated through the fragments of the British era.
 Queen Victoria Memorial is one such testimony of Western influence.
 It was built to remember Queen Victoria’s 60 years of reign.
 Situated to the left of Fort Cornwallis, the memorial’s 60 feet tall clock tower is one of the iconic landmarks of Penang.

 Enjoy the night at Gurney Drive

 Wondering what to do in Penang in the evening?
 Head to Gurney Drive as the day fades into twilight.
 Step away from the old world charm and experience the modernity of Penang.
 Referred as the ‘New Esplanade’, Gurney Drive is a fusion of Penang’s best shopping, dining and night venues along the breathtaking stretch of Penang coastline.

 Shopping at Gurney Drive

 For shopaholics, Gurney Paragon Mall offers a massive beachfront shopping complex brimming with merchandises from luxury brands and famous designer labels.
 Gurney Plaza is another waterfront shopping mall that caters to a blissful retail therapy experience.